IN THIS ARTICLE

 Coating agents: These medications protect the stomach's lining.

-Antibiotics: An antibiotic may be prescribed if H pylori is demonstrated to be the cause of the patient's gastritis.
+Antibiotics: An antibiotic may be prescribed if H pylori is the cause of the patient's gastritis.

 Antiemetics: Antiemetic medications help control nausea and vomiting.
-A number of different antiemetics can be used in the emergency department to control gastritis symptoms.
+A number of different antiemetics can be used to control gastritis symptoms.
 Some of these medications are available by prescription for home use as well.
 Note that these medications do not improve the gastritis, but rather only decrease the symptoms of gastritis.

 Must Read Articles Related to Gastritis